Sitecore-Hackathon/2021-Hack-Street-Boys/README.md

 ### Add with Media

-How many times you needed to package items from lower enviroment(s) and you missed related media items (images, pdfs, word...etc)?
-Alot, right? using the new cool package designer enhancement/feature, you can now be sure that your item/page related medai items are being packaged, a new (Add with Media) option has been added, where you can use to include the related media items for your current select item, following is a screenshot for the dialog:
+How many times you needed to package items from lower environment(s) and you missed related media items (images, pdfs, word...etc)?
+A lot, right? using the new cool package designer enhancement/feature, you can now be sure that your item/page related media items are being packaged, a new (Add with Media) option has been added, where you can use to include the related media items for your current select item, following is a screenshot for the dialog:

 Instructions:
 1. Select your targeted item/page